Yes, humans are frugivores, but not all fruits are equally suitable for us! Some have evolved with us, others not.

 There are many types of frugivores.
 Typically seed dispersers are mammals or birds, but frugivores are found in other animal classes like reptiles and insects.

 Fruit is the natural energy source for frugivores provided by the plant.
-But it is not an “all roses and sunshine” gift from the plant to the fruit-eater!
+But it is not an all-roses-and-sunshine gift from the plant to the fruit-eater!
 Fruits are produced by the plant for its own benefit: by concentrating sugars, vitamins, and other nutrients into the flesh around their seeds, plants discovered the perfect way to achieve seed mobility through the help of animal dispersers – but only the ones that bring them an advantage in their reproduction!
 This is why not all fruits are equally suitable as a food source for all frugivores!

 Humans as frugivores